kangk906/SafeRL/README.md

 # Off-Policy SafeRL
-This project is a demonstration page for the proposed explicit safe reinforcement learning methods.
+This project is a demonstration page for the proposed explicit off-policy safe reinforcement learning methods.
 Code might be available in future.

 # Safety-Gymnasium Benchmark